golightstream/lightstream-prism-dns/plugin.md

 ## Metrics

-When exporting metrics the *Namespace* should be `plugin.Namespace` (="coredns"), and the *Subsystem* should be the name of the plugin.
+When exporting metrics the *Namespace* should be `plugin.Namespace` (="coredns"), and the *Subsystem* must be the name of the plugin.
 The README.md for the plugin should then also contain a *Metrics* section detailing the metrics.

 ## Readiness